chrisemunt/mg_php/README.md

 * Correct a fault in the **m\_proc\_byref()** and **m\_method\_byref()** functions.
 	* It remains the case that the first two arguments to these functions are passed by value (DB Server name and M function name) but subsequent arguments are passed by reference.

+### v3.3.62 (16 April 2024)

+* Correct a fault in the management of DB Server connections in multi-process Apache configurations.
+	* This fault led web requests failing with 'empty page' errors.